trangj/crappit/README.md

 - upvote or downvote posts
 - browse latest topics and posts within topics
 - add topics to your favourites, such that they can be accessed easily from the navbar
-- look for topics and posts in the search bar.

 ## Developing Features